 - Action Fashionista: Buffy assures Giles that she's not quaking in her stylish yet affordable boots over this latest weirdness.

-- Art Shift: This is the only episode shown in the US in the widescreen format used for Seasons 4-7.
+- Art Shift: This is the only episode shown in the US in 16x9 widescreen.

 - Beethoven Was an Alien Spy: Sweet sings that he gave Nero his very first fiddle, implying that he's responsible for the Great Fire of Rome and the Temporal Paradox caused by introducing a musical instrument centuries before it was invented.